 Initially a single entity, the Empusa was a shape-shifting one-legged female entity controlled by Hecate, the Titan goddess of magic.
 In later tales, there are several Empusai who take on a vampiric quality or that of a succubus.
 In later antiquity, these phantoms feed on young men.

 There are two groups of giant, one-eyed monsters known as Cyclops, found in Greek mythology.
 The first group, the Hesiodic, appears in Hesiod’s Theogony.
 Here the Cyclopes are the children of the primordial deities, Gaia and Uranus.

 The Cyclopes, Brontes, Steropes, and Arges, were locked away in Tartarus along with their siblings, the Hecatoncheires.
 Uranus had banished them there when they were born.
 They were supposed to be released from their gloomy prison when their Titan brother Cronus deposed their father.

 Sadly, they were left imprisoned until the almighty Zeus freed them to aid his fight against the Titans.
-The three Cyclopes helped the Olympians win the Titanomachy.
+The three Cyclopes then helped the Olympians win the Titanomachy.
 After the war, the Titans lived with the god Hephaestus under Mount Etna.
-The Cyclopes honed their metalworking talents and forged Zeus’ thunderbolt and Poseidon’s trident.
+The Cyclopes honed their metalworking talents and forged Zeus’ thunderbolt as well as Poseidon’s trident.

 Sadly the Cyclopes all met untimely deaths at the hands of the Olympian gods they had helped.
 Brontes and Steropes were killed by Apollo over the death of Apollo’s son by Zeus’ thunderbolt.
 Arges was killed by Hermes while guarding the mortal princess, Io from Zeus.